The Standing Rock Awakening

 Although the NoDAPL resistance has gained unprecedented media attention, complete with solidarity hashtags and music videos, the narrative of Native American struggle against US forces is not a new tale.
 The 3.78 billion dollar pipeline was originally planned to cross just north of Bismarck, a majority white area.
 However, the crude oil pipe was rerouted as it was considered dangerous to Bismark’s water supply.
 Many critics of the pipeline have pointed to this as a glaring example of environmental racism, in which racial and income based discrimination dictate people’s access to fundamental rights such as drinking water, and their proximity to hazardous environments.

 Leo knows first hand the struggles of living in a country in which his identity and his people are marginalised, disenfranchised and oppressed.
-Not knowing his father and with a mother struggling with substance abuse, Leo was brought up by his grandmother, the strong woman to whom he attributes his articulated and soft spoken manner.
-Today he is respected in his community, and gives a platform to Native American issues through his radio show, Inter Tribal Beats, where he features music by Native American artists.
+Not knowing his father and with a mother struggling with substance abuse, Leo was brought up by his grandmother, the strong woman to whom he says he owes his articulated and soft spoken manner.
+Today he is an importantt figure in his community, and gives a platform to Native American issues through his radio show, Inter Tribal Beats, where he features music by Native American artists.
 He talks openly about his past though; the hardships he’s faced, his journey in overcoming alcoholism and what he calls his “Dysfunctional-Warrior Complex.”

 “When that happened I felt conflicted inside, because I had always seen the military as a weapon.
 For them to be there [Standing Rock] was tricky for the American government and the American mainstream as well.
 If the veterans had been hurt by the law enforcement, then mainstream America would become sympathetic to the cause of the resistance and sympathetic towards the Natives.
 So that’s when the permit was shut down.
 And that’s the reason: the simple fact that mainstream America was not going to accept the same treatment that was and is being inflicted on our people, being inflicted on the veterans.
 People here [in Scandinavia] have been congratulating me on the victory, but mainstream media doesn’t report that, the very next day, the oil company made a statement to say they would just pay the fines and continue drilling.”